-The Rusty Kanokogi Fund for the Advancement of U.S. Judo is currently closed.
-Please check back later for more information.
+The Rusty Kanokogi Fund for the Advancement of U.S. Judo is now closed.
+Thank you to all who applied.

 History of the Program